Skip to main content

 What "regression-locked" means in practice

-Before any code change reaches production, the full golden-hash suite runs automatically.
+Before any code change reaches production, the full golden-hash determinism suite runs in CI.
 If a change would alter the output for even one of the 107 cases — even a rounding difference of a single cent — the build is rejected and the change is reviewed before it can proceed.
 The calculation engine is frozen against the Act; only a statutory amendment can unlock it.

 What the Audit Trail Terms Mean